From the Provence of the Popes to the Luberon – Self-guided

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-Have you fallen under the spell of gravel biking?
-The Centre-du-Québec region abounds in routes to ride and places to explore for the pleasure of the senses.
-Not only will you delight in the beauty of the countryside through fields and forests, but you'll want to discover the gourmet specialties that are the pride of the Bois-Francs region: wines, cheeses - the best! -microbrewery beers, honey and maple products.
+Have you fallen for the appeal of gravel biking?
+The Centre-du-Québec region is brimming with roads to ride and places to explore, offering a feast for the senses.
+Not only will you revel in the beauty of the landscapes stretching across fields and forests, but you’ll also want to discover the gourmet specialties that are the pride of the Bois-Francs region: wines, cheeses—the very best!—craft beers, honey, and maple products.

-Finally, a major collection of works by Canadian artists awaits culture lovers at the museum dedicated to Sir Wilfrid Laurier, in his impressive Victorian home in Victoriaville.
-All this on gravel roads that will give you the impression of exploring a different kind of Quebec, between nature and heritage!
+Finally, a significant collection of works by Canadian artists awaits culture lovers at the museum dedicated to Sir Wilfrid Laurier, located in his impressive Victorian mansion in Victoriaville.
+All of this is accessible via gravel roads that will make you feel as though you’re exploring a different side of Quebec, where nature and heritage come together!

-5 nights in a three to four star hotel, double occupancy;
+5 nights in a three- or four-star hotel, based on double occupancy;

 5 breakfasts;

-Not included: transportation to the point of departure for the passenger, baggage and bicycle; equipment, such as the bicycle; the presence of a guide; mechanical repairs and access to a support vehicle; costs in the event of a mechanical or physical problem.
-Coverage under the Fonds d'indemnisation des clients des agents de voyages (FICAV), i.e. $1 per $1,000 and applicable discount.
+Not included: transportation to the departure point for the passenger, their luggage, and their bicycle; equipment, such as the bicycle; the services of a guide; mechanical repairs and access to a support vehicle; and costs incurred in the event of a mechanical or physical mishap.
+Coverage under the Travel Agents’ Client Compensation Fund (FICAV), at a rate of $1 per $1,000, and the applicable discount.

-5 nights in a three to four star hotel, double occupancy;
+5 nights in a three- or four-star hotel, based on double occupancy;

 5 breakfasts;

-Not included: transportation to the point of departure for the passenger, baggage and bicycle; equipment, such as the bicycle; the presence of a guide; mechanical repairs and access to a support vehicle; costs in the event of a mechanical or physical problem.
-Coverage under the Fonds d'indemnisation des clients des agents de voyages (FICAV), i.e. $1 per $1,000 and applicable discount.
+Not included: transportation to the departure point for the passenger, their luggage, and their bicycle; equipment, such as the bicycle; the services of a guide; mechanical repairs and access to a support vehicle; and costs incurred in the event of a mechanical or physical mishap.
+Coverage under the Travel Agents’ Client Compensation Fund (FICAV), at a rate of $1 per $1,000, and the applicable discount.

 Victoriaville